brimdata/zed/docs/lake/design.md

 Since the object's name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage.

-A segment is comprised of
+A segment is composed of
 * one or two data objects (for row and/or column layout),
 * a metadata object,
 * an optional seek index, and